fsciortino/Aurora/README.md

 # Development

 The code is developed and maintained by F. Sciortino (MIT-PSFC) in collaboration with T. Odstrcil (GA) and A. Cavallaro (MIT), with support from O. Linder (MPI-IPP) and C. Johnson (U. Auburn).
 The great wisdom (and patience) of S. Smith (GA) has allowed this code to be effectively shared and documented.
-Finally, the STRAHL documentation provided by R.Dux (MPI-IPP) was extremely helpful to guide the initial development of `aurora`.
+Finally, the STRAHL documentation provided by R.Dux (MPI-IPP) was extremely helpful to guide the initial development of Aurora.

 New contributors are more than welcome!
 Please get in touch at sciortino-at-psfc.mit.edu or open a pull-request via Github.

-Generally, we would appreciate if you could work with us to merge your features back into the main `aurora` distribution if there is any chance that the changes that you made could be useful to others.
+Generally, we would appreciate if you could work with us to merge your features back into the main Aurora distribution if there is any chance that the changes that you made could be useful to others.

 # Installation